What Is Interstitial Cystitis?

 Interstitial cystitis (IC), also called bladder pain syndrome, is a chronic condition characterized by pain or discomfort perceived as related to the bladder, accompanied by urinary urgency and increased frequency, in the absence of infection or another identifiable cause.

-It predominantly affects women (5:1 ratio), with an estimated prevalence of 2-5% of the female population.
-The diagnosis is frequently delayed — the average is 4-7 years of symptoms before correct diagnosis, during which patients are frequently treated for urinary infections that are never confirmed.
+It predominantly affects women (5:1 ratio), with an estimated prevalence of 2-5% in the female population.
+Diagnosis is often delayed — symptoms typically persist for 4-7 years before a correct diagnosis, during which patients are repeatedly treated for urinary infections that are never confirmed.

 IC is a chronic pain condition that shares central sensitization mechanisms with fibromyalgia, irritable bowel syndrome, and chronic pelvic pain.
-Overlap with these conditions is frequent, suggesting a shared vulnerability for central sensitization syndromes.
+Overlap with these conditions is common, suggesting a shared vulnerability to central sensitization syndromes.

 Urothelial Barrier Dysfunction

-Loss of the protective layer of GAG (glycosaminoglycans) from the urothelium allows penetration of irritating urinary solutes into the bladder submucosa.
+Loss of the protective GAG (glycosaminoglycan) layer from the urothelium lets irritating urinary solutes penetrate the bladder submucosa.

 Central Sensitization

-Chronic bladder pain leads to sensitization of nociceptive pathways, amplifying pain perception and creating referred pain to the pelvis, perineum, and abdomen.
+Chronic bladder pain sensitizes nociceptive pathways, amplifying pain perception and producing referred pain in the pelvis, perineum, and abdomen.

 Diagnosis of Exclusion

-The diagnosis requires exclusion of urinary infection, bladder cancer, endometriosis, overactive bladder, and other causes of similar symptoms.
+Diagnosis requires ruling out urinary infection, bladder cancer, endometriosis, overactive bladder, and other causes of similar symptoms.

 Pathophysiology